In 2020 the revision of ICHE9 has became effective in the ICH regions.

-Five years after its edition dedicated to Estimands, the European Statistical Forum returns to this topic intending to understand the deeper implications of the introduction of the ICHE9 (R1) guidance in terms of how the traditional approach of statistical inference may be affected in its fundamentals of sample size, testing, and estimation by the arrival of causal inference.
+Five years from now the event touched on Estimands.
+In this year's edition, the ESF goes back to Estimands to better understand the implications of the introduction of the ICHE9 (R1) guidance in terms of how the traditional approach of statistical inference may be affected in its fundamentals of sample size, testing, and estimation by the arrival of causal inference.

 The conference will focus, among others, on the following areas:

 - Regulatory perspective on study design development based on causal inference methods

 - Operational implementation of causal inference methods

 - Novel approaches based on causal inference methodologies

 - Real case studies and practical approaches

 Jens-Otto Andreas - Project Lead Statistician at UCB Biosciences GmbH